Table of Contents

 Compulsory Liquidation

-If your company is insolvent, in some circumstances, your creditors may bring a petition to court to wind up your company.
+If your company is insolvent, in some circumstances, your creditors may bring a petition to court to wind up your company, or a director can also ask a court to order the company to be wound up in certain circumstances.
 This is a compulsory liquidation.
-Below, we explain the process for a compulsory liquidation and all relevant actors in the process.
+Below, we explain the process for a compulsory liquidation commenced by creditors and all relevant actors in the process.

 Petitioning the Court

 In broad terms, the main distinction between a CVL and a compulsory winding-up is the court’s involvement from the outset.
-If a creditor has reason to think the company will not repay them or cooperate, they can present a ‘winding-up petition’ to a court.
+If a creditor has reason to think the company will not repay their debts or cooperate, it can present a ‘winding-up petition’ to a court.

 If the court grants a hearing, the company will have the chance to oppose the petition.
 The judge will then either: